asteere/ad-nimbus/LoadTests/JMeter/README.md

 gzip $adNimbusDir/registrySaves/$imageTag.tar

 # To run JMeter in a remote setup
-# Run the server(s)
+# 1. Run the server(s)
 # Vagrant
 # On mac: Make sure that ports 50000 and 1099 are forwarded in the Vagrantfile.
 # TODO: Allow more than once vagrant instance to run jmeter server by forwarding consecutive ports 5000 and 1099
-# in Vagrantfile so there is no conflict.
-Update runServer.sh to know which ports to use.
+# for each instance in the Vagrantfile and udate runServer.sh to know which ports to use.
 v ssh core-01 -- -R 60000:localhost:60000 -o ServerAliveInterval=60 -o StrictHostKeyChecking=no
 ./runServer.sh